 Get dinner and a show at Tucson’s iconic Gaslight Theatre.
 The dinner theater offers complimentary popcorn and a tasty dinner and dessert menu that the whole family will surely enjoy.

-This year, the Gaslight Theatre’s holiday show will be Gaslight’s Christmas Vacation, and it runs from November through January.
+This year, the Gaslight Theatre’s holiday show will be Gaslight’s A Small Town Christmas, and it runs from November through January.

 Tucson Symphony Orchestra | December